-Welcome to Pupil Personnel Services
+Welcome to CSE Services

 The Mt.
 Pleasant-Blythedale School District is a Special Act School District that is committed to educating patients of Blythedale Children’s Hospital for

 students ages 3- 21.
 Our goal is to provide access to the general curriculum while students receive medically intensive rehabilitation in our program either as an In-Patient or Day Hospital student.